hideo55/node-shipitjs/Readme.md

 ShipItJS does semantic version control by `shipitjs release [rerease-type]` command.

-The version string must be formatted as following.
+The version string must be formatted as follows:

     0.0.1 (major.minor.patch)